nejcstopno/OMRwebpage/content/home/welcome.md

 <br>

-The Department for microbiological research **(OMR)** at the National laboratory of health, environment and food has been a center of excellence for microbiome research.
+The Department of microbiological research **(OMR)** at the National laboratory of health, environment and food is a center of excellence for microbiome research.
+We are developing diverse approaches to study C. difficile interactions with gut microbiota.
+The methodological knowledge is also transferred to analyses of complex populations in clinical relevant and other ecosystems.
 Department is lead by Prof. Maja Rupnik since 2004.